CallMeGreg/gh-security-config/README.md

 # GitHub Security Configuration CLI Extension

-A GitHub CLI extension to create and apply security configurations across all organizations in a GitHub Enterprise.
+A GitHub CLI extension to create and apply security configurations across many organizations in a GitHub Enterprise.

 > [!NOTE]
 > This extension currently only supports configuring GitHub Advanced Security and Secret Scanning features as part of a security configuration.